Terms and conditions of the European Coast Guard Functions Training Network´s Exchange Programme

 The sending institutions

-The Exchangee must be from member agency of ECGF Training Network or ECGFA NET II Project Contributors (ECGFF Member).
+The Exchangee must be from member agency of ECGF Training Network or ECGFA NET III Project Contributors (ECGFF Member).

 Requirements for Exchangee Candidates